kamranpirwani/BWGithub/README.md

 ## Open-source libraries used

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - A delightful networking framework for iOS
+  * The underlying network stack is written on top of AFNetworking.
+We have a BWBaseProvider which handles fetching data from a given endpoint.
+We utilize AFNetworking because of it's easy of integration, less code written overall, wide adoption, and less time taken to get everything setup.
 - [XHAmazingLoading](https://github.com/xhzengAIB/XHAmazingLoading) A library used for displaying various loading indicators
+  * When displaying a loading spinner to the user, we leverage XHAmazingLoading to perform this for us.
+The primarily purpose of using this library was because I liked the animation it provided.
+Upon deep diving into the library, there were a couple of issues I would have like to fixed - given more time.
 - [Haneke](https://github.com/Haneke/Haneke) A lightweight zero-config image cache for iOS
+- * This was primarily used to fetch and cache images asyncronously.
+I would haved liked to use FastImageCache by path, but did not have the time to write my own networking logic to retrieve the images.
+Instead, I relied on the configuration-less cache provided by Haneke.
+If this app was going into production, I would add additional code to modify the Haneke cache to resize images instead of storing them at the full size.
 - [SCLAlertView-Objective-C](https://github.com/dogo/SCLAlertView) Beautiful animated Alert View
+  * This was primarily used to surface beautiful alerts to the user.
+It was extremely simple to intergate, widely adopted, and allowed   me to surface errors to the user such as invalid auth or network failure to the user in an elegant manner.